Table of Contents[Hide][Show]

 - Translate the ancient written Star Wars language.

-The Star Wars films are brought to life by the characters and Star Wars: Galaxy’s Edge is no different.
+Cast members take their roles seriously as Stormtroopers, Chewbacca and other Star Wars characters.
 There are many opportunities to meet your favorite character when visiting Black Spire Outpost.

 - Chewbacca has been spotted outside the Resistance encampment or wandering Black Spire Outpost.